 Master Gichin Funakoshi

 Kumite is a general word which refers to forms of sparring.
 There are different ranges of sparring depending on your rank and experience.
 Kumite uses all the skills from Basics and helps to develop your speed, strength and control.
 Beginners practice 3 step sparring, where the defender steps back each time and blockes the attack, then delivers a counter attack on the last technique.
 More experienced karate-ka will practice Jiyu Ippon Kumite(semi-free) and Jiyu Kumite (free).
-Whilst it is incouraged to show full commitment in an attack, injuring your sparring partner is discouraged therefore control is required.
-Using control demonstrates the ability to deliver a devistating blow without actually hurting or injuring a fellow student.
+Whilst it is encouraged to show full commitment in an attack, injuring your sparring partner is discouraged therefore control is required.
+Using control demonstrates the ability to deliver a devastating blow without actually hurting or injuring a fellow student.

 "Karate-Do strives internally to train the mind to develop a clear conscience, enabling one to face the world honestly, while externally developing strength to the point where one may overcome even ferocious wild animals.
 Mind and technique become one in true karate".